Improve Work-Life Balance to Increase Engagement and Productivity

 6. Encourage employees to exercise!
 The synergy between physical and mental well-being and productivity is an obvious one.
 At the Bank of England, employees have use of a health centre, an on-site gym, and a 32-acre sports club.
 While many organisations are not able to boast such impressive facilities, they can still value and encourage their employees to be active.
 Lunch-time walking clubs and financial help for gym membership are options and many organisations promote charity walks or runs as part of their CSR activities, which also support employees to get fitter.

 7. Turn off the lights!
-Some businesses have a culture of presenteeism – being in the office but not contributing in any valuable way.
-Competition to stay latest at the office does not help to build an appealing workplace culture, nor does it improve productivity.
+Some businesses have a culture of presenteeism.
+Competition to stay latest at work does not help to build an appealing workplace culture, nor does it improve productivity.
 Beam Suntory, the global spirits and beverages company, have implemented an array of measures to ensure reasonable working hours, such as abolishing unpaid overtime, and expanding flexi-time.
-Another of their very simple yet successful techniques is to strictly enforce the rule of turning off the lights at the end of the day to encourage their employees to go home earlier.
+Another of their very simple yet successful techniques is to strictly enforce the rule of turning off the lights at the end of the day to encourage their employees to go home earlier .

 Which Companies Offer the Best Balance, as Voted by Employees?